Published on October 14, 2017 by Pavel Smirnov

-HL7 put together the second FHIR Applications Roundtable at Duke University and I had the opportunity to present Health Samurai’s commercial FHIR product, Aidbox, to a crowd of over 200 diverse healthcare professionals and innovators.
+HL7 put together the second FHIR Applications Roundtable at Duke University to showcase the latest and greatest applications built with FHIR.
+I had the opportunity to present Health Samurai’s enterprise FHIR product, Aidbox, to a crowd of more than 200 healthcare professionals and innovators from different backgrounds.
 This event drew a substantially larger crowd than the previous FHIR Applications Roundtable at Harvard University and shows the momentum that FHIR is building in the healthcare industry.

 My company has been developing healthcare IT solutions for over a decade and has been active in the FHIR community since 2012.
 So I was very happy to have the chance to share what we’ve been working on with everyone.
-I also showed a short demonstration of interactive tutorials we developed that will contribute to ongoing FHIR education and lowering barriers for entry into development with Aidbox.
-But mainly I talked about some major features of Aidbox, our cloud-based platform for modern health applications, and what is soon to come on the platform.
+I also showed a short demonstration of interactive tutorials we developed that will contribute to ongoing FHIR education and lower barriers for entry into development with Aidbox.
+But mainly I talked about some major features of Aidbox, our cloud-based BaaS (backend-as-a-service) platform for mobile and web healthcare applications, and what is soon to come on the platform.

 We started working with FHIR data models back in 2012 and have contributed to several open source FHIR solutions such as FHIRbase and FHIR.js.
 We quickly learned what worked and what didn’t, and transitioned to building applications that used a FHIR clinical data repository as a back-end.
 After successfully completing several projects for various clients, we realized the value of the FHIR clinical data repository as a service and brought it to market as an enterprise-ready platform.
 Ever since then, we’ve continued to add additional features to the platform to create more value to our clients.